Original air date: September 3, 2011

 - Oblivious Adoption: As in, "not even the parents knew their kid was a psychic alien".

-- Ominous Music Box Tune: The leitmotif for the Doll Children.
+- Ominous Music Box Tune: The leitmotif for the Doll Children has this to fit with the spooky kid toy theme.

-- Papa Wolf: Alex certainly wants to protect his son Unfortunately, though, he's going about protecting George in entirely the wrong way, which gave George the idea that Alex wanted to send him away.
+- Papa Wolf: Alex certainly wants to protect his son, but, unfortunately, he's going about protecting George in entirely the wrong way, which gave George the idea that Alex wanted to send him away.
 He later braves the evil dolls in a straight example.

-- Pet the Dog: At the end, the landlord hugs the dog.
+- Pet the Dog: At the end, the landlord hugs his dog after being returned from the dollhouse.

 - The Power of Love: It's Alex's love for George that ultimately persuades him to forget his fears.

 - Readings Are Off the Scale: The Doctor says this of George's cabinet after scanning it with the screwdriver.
 Played so straight it's genuinely scary.
-The Doctor goes from being cocky to trying to get as far away from the cupboard as he can in a second.
+The Doctor goes from being cocky to trying to get as far away from the cupboard as he can.

-- Reality Warper: George can bring monsters to life with his imagination and trap people in his cupboard by wishing for it.
+- Reality Warper: George, being a Tenza, can bring monsters to life with his imagination and trap people in his cupboard by wishing for it.

-- Reality Warping Is Not a Toy: Since George isn't aware of his abilities, and also happens to be a little boy, sort-of adopted and feeling rejected, he unwittingly makes all his nightmares come true by believing in them so much.
+- Reality Warping Is Not a Toy: Since George isn't aware of his abilities, and also happens to be a little boy feeling rejected, he unwittingly makes all his nightmares come true by believing in them so much.

 - The Doctor's fairy tales.